nroede-path/cellbot/README.md

 "move_group.setPlannerId("PRMstar");

-This algorithm, along with constraining the shoulder pan joint to +-3 resulted in fairly consistent/reasonable paths successfully found every trial.
+This algorithm, along with constraining the shoulder pan joint to +-3 resulted in fairly consistent/reasonable paths that could be successfully found every trial.

 # Dependencies